 - Analyze key issues in policy and compliance from ethical, legal and economic perspectives.

 - Interpret and evaluate cost effectiveness and outcomes used in decision making.

 - Communicate complex ideas, orally and in writing, using legal and industry-specific terminology

-All applicants must complete and submit an online application.
+All applicants must complete and submit an application.
 All materials must be submitted through the online system which includes detailed instructions.
-It is the applicant’s responsibility to log into his or her application to confirm that all required materials (recommendations, transcripts) have been received by the deadline.
-Official transcripts from all universities from which the applicant received college credit must be submitted directly from the awarding institution to:
+It is the applicant’s responsibility to log into his or her application to confirm that all required materials have been received.
+Official transcripts must be submitted directly from the awarding institution to:

 - GRE or MAT scores strongly advised, but not required, for students who do not meet the minimum GPA requirement

 - Personal statement indicating career plans and likelihood of success in graduate study